susji/lilmon/README.md

 # TODO

+- [ ] support derivatives of metrics (like interface speed is a derivative of aggregate bytes)
 - [x] prune metric tables for data beyond retention time
 - [x] index tables with timestamps
 - [x] programmatically generate graphs